 What we fund

-This funding supports activities associated with the research and development of transformative technologies for use in health and care settings.
+Our funding supports a range of activities from those associated with the research and development to activities associated with the implementation of transformative technologies in health and care settings.
 We expect projects to involve a combination of the activities below rather than focusing on a single aspect.

 The following activities may be supported by an i4i Product Development Award: